MicrosoftDocs/minecraft-creator/creator/TestDocs/ResourcePack.md

 Now that the pack has both a manifest file and a texture.
 You can now launch Minecraft and test your new Add-on.

-[!TIP]
+> [!IMPORTANT]
-Pack Stacking is when Content is loaded with any and all vanilla content being loaded first, followed by any additional Add-ons.
+> **Pack Stacking** is when Content is loaded with any and all vanilla content being loaded first, followed by any additional Add-ons.

 Since the custom texture is named dirt.png. the texture will be used on every single dirt block in game.